Amateur Karting League of Serbia 2026. - Season Regulations

 Guest spot

 4.1.
-Payment Methods.
+Payment method.

-Payments for entry fees as well as individual races are made exclusively through the AKLS Karting Liga website. (https://kartingliga.rs/)
+Payments for entry fees and individual races are made exclusively through the AKLS Karting League website.(https://kartingliga.rs/)

 4.2.
 Refunds.

 Article 5.
-Development of the Karting Liga Races.
+Development of Karting League races.

 5.1.
-Arrival at the track and weighing.
+Arrival at the track, practice, and weighing.

-All drivers must have a minimum of 85kg, including ballast.
+All drivers must have a minimum of 85 kg, including ballast.

 5.2.
 Briefing.